iffiX/machin/docs/source/tutorials/data_flow_in_machin.rst

    Data flow in DQN

-There are many three types of arrows in the diagram:
+There are mainly three types of arrows in the diagram:

 1. | The normal grey arrow: Represents data passed to functions by arguments, keyword
    | arguments, etc. And data returned by functions.